gregabbott/glon/README.md

       - Local: 2023-08-01
       - Offset: 2001-02-03T04:05:06+03:00
       - ISO: 2022-08-21T12:10:00Z
-      - And more: See the GLON site.
+      - See the dates section for more.
     - Not a Number: NaN
     - Infinity: infinity
   - Specified Types:
     - Each document may include a Type Block.
     - A Type Block sets value types for specific keys.
-    - The parser checks any map items with these keys.
+    - glon.to_js checks any map items with these keys.
     - It accepts an item's value if it matches the wanted type.
     - Otherwise, it converts an item's value to the wanted type.
     - If it can't convert the value, it logs a message.
-    - See the Type Block section at the GLON site for more.
+    - See the Type Block section for more.
 - Hooks:
-  - You can configure the parser with custom functions.
+  - You can configure glon.to_js with custom functions.
   - The parser sends relevant data to these functions as it runs.
   - Your functions may act on and replace the data they receive.
-  - The parser has three hooks so you can target specific data.
+  - The parser has two hooks so you can target specific data.
-  - "string_hook" can process string values.
+  - "value_hook" can process values.
   - "key_hook" can process map item names.
-  - "when_key" can process map item values, based on their name.
-  - For more information, see the hook sections at the GLON site.
+  - See the Hook sections for more.
 - Comments:
   - Handling Comments:
-    - The parser strips all comments from all data blocks.
+    - glon.to_js strips all comments from all data blocks.
   - Comment Types:
     - Full Line Comments:
       - Full line comments start with two forward slashes.